1940s Men’s Fashion: How History Shaped the Decade

 Photographed between 1941 and 1942, a man, possibly a farmer, wears a crewneck sweater.
 Photo: Library of Congress, Prints & Photographs Division, Farm Security Administration/Office of War Information Color Photographs

-Sweaters were a functional and stylistic item in a man’s casual wardrobe.
-They often featured heavier knit patterns, making them suitable for cooler weather.
+Sweaters were functional and stylistic additions to a man’s casual wardrobe.
+They often featured heavier knit patterns, suitable for cooler weather.
 Common styles included crew necks, V-necks, and cardigans, often adorned with classic designs like argyle.

 Colors ranged from muted tones like navy and brown to bolder hues like mustard yellow or forest green.
 Sweaters were typically worn over a shirt and paired with a relaxed pair of trousers.